ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 ## Expand the tutorial

 Want to add to or change this tutorial?
 Here are some ideas:
-- Create a fork of the `vmware-solutions-shared` repository and modify it to include additional virtual machine and update your Schematics workspace to use it.
+- Create a fork of the `vmware-solutions-shared` repository and modify it to include additional virtual machines and update your Schematics workspace to use it.
-- Modify the Terraform template to add a firewall and [DNAT rule](https://www.terraform.io/docs/providers/vcd/r/nsxv_dnat.html) to the edge gateway to allow you to SSH directly to it.
+- Modify the Terraform template to add a firewall and [destination network address translation (DNAT) rule](https://www.terraform.io/docs/providers/vcd/r/nsxv_dnat.html) to the edge gateway to allow you to SSH directly to your virtual machine.

 ## Related content
 {: #related}